achrysaetos/customgpt-playground/README.md

 # Playground for GPT API's

 Simple, cool, and useful mini-projects.
+Audio files are in the `language/podcast/story_files` folder.
+Text to speech is in the `scripts` folder.
+Instructions to create prompts to run on relevant GPT versions online are in the `prompts` folder (makes the story generator below somewhat redundant unless you want greater length and customizability for your narrative).

 ## Custom language learning